 Diagnosis of Airway Tumors

 Symptoms of airway narrowing (eg, stridor, dyspnea, wheezing) can herald life-threatening airway obstruction.
-An airway tumor should be considered a possible cause if such symptoms are unexplained, are of gradual onset, are associated with other symptoms of airway tumors (eg, unexplained hemoptysis), and respond poorly to standard treatments (eg, if asthma treatments do not relieve wheezing).
-If an airway tumor is suspected, patients require immediate evaluation with bronchoscopy.
-Bronchoscopy can both treat airway obstruction and allow specimens to be obtained for diagnosis.
-If cancer is found, more extensive testing for staging is done (see Lung Carcinoma : Diagnosis).
+An airway tumor should be considered a possible cause if such symptoms are unexplained, are of gradual onset, are associated with other symptoms of airway tumors (eg, unexplained hemoptysis), and respond poorly to standard treatments (eg, if aggressive asthma treatments do not relieve wheezing, or antibiotics for apparent pneumonia do not reduce symptoms and improve x-ray findings).

 Primary airway tumors should be treated definitively with surgical resection if possible.
 Tracheal, laryngotracheal, or carinal resections are the most common procedures.
 Up to 50% of the length of the trachea can be safely resected with primary reanastomosis.
 If a lung or thyroid cancer invades the airway, surgery is sometimes still feasible if assessment indicates sufficient tissue is available for airway reconstruction.
 Adjuvant radiation therapy is recommended if adequate surgical margins cannot be obtained.

 Most primary airway tumors are not resectable because of metastasis, locally advanced stage, or patient comorbidities.
 In cases of endoluminal tumors, therapeutic bronchoscopy can mechanically core-out the tumor.
 Other techniques to eliminate obstruction include laser vaporization, photodynamic therapy, cryotherapy, and endobronchial brachytherapy.
 Tumors that compress the trachea are treated with airway stenting, radiation therapy, or both.